Raghava-2812/SCT_ML_1/README.md

 ## 📁 Files
 - `task-1.py`: Main notebook
-- `test.csv`: Sample dataset (if not provided, use a dummy dataset or fetch from Kaggle)
+- `test.csv`,`train.csv`: Sample dataset (if not provided, use a dummy dataset or fetch from Kaggle)
 - `README.md`: Project description

 ## ✅ Status